-In the aforementioned localization experiments, the target is assumed to move with constant velocity.
-However, there are many scenarios in which mobile targets exhibit high dynamics, such as during takeoff or landing.
-Here, we assume the target undergoes uniformly accelerated linear motion with high dynamics, where the direction of movement is random, and the initial speed is independently drawn from a uniform distribution, i.e., $v \sim \mathcal{U}[v_\text{max}, +v_\text{max}]$ and $v_\text{max} = 100$m/s.
-The acceleration $a \sim \mathcal{U}[0, a_\text{max}]$.
-We set the $a_\text{max}$ to vary from $10\text{ m/s}^2$ to $100\text{ m/s}^2$, with an increment of 10 $\text{m/s}^2$.
-For P-TDOA, we set $L = 3$ and $N_f = 4$ for P-TDOA.
-Fig. \ref{fig11} shows the position estimation RMSEs for varying accelerations.
-The results indicate that P-TDOA outperforms the benchmark methods in high-dynamic scenarios.
-Moreover, we observe that the performance of TCJLAS degrades with increasing acceleration.
-This degradation occurs because TCJLAS assumes a constant speed within each frame, which is unsuitable for high-dynamic scenarios.
-Although CFJLAS also assumes constant velocity, it does not directly alter the original measurements, and the duration for constant speed is limited to $N_a T_s < N T_s = T_f$, which mitigates the impact of acceleration compared to TCJLAS.
+\quad \\ In the previous localization experiments, the target was set to move with a constant velocity.
+However, there are many scenarios where mobile targets exhibit high dynamics, such as during takeoff or landing.
+Here, we consider the target undergoing uniformly accelerated linear motion with high dynamics.
+The initial speed and acceleration are independently drawn from uniform distributions, i.e., $v \sim \mathcal{U}(0,v_\text{max})$ ($v_\text{max} = 10$ m/s) and $a \sim \mathcal{U}(0, a_\text{max})$, respectively.
+We set $a_\text{max}$ to vary from $10\text{ m/s}^2$ to $100\text{ m/s}^2$, with an increment of 10 $\text{m/s}^2$.
+For P-TDOA, we set $L = 3$ and $N_f = 4$.
+Fig. \ref{fig12} presents the position RMSE for varying accelerations.
+The results demonstrate that P-TDOA outperforms the benchmark methods in high-dynamic scenarios.
+Moreover, we observe that the performance of TCJLAS degrades significantly as acceleration increases.
+This degradation occurs because TCJLAS implicitly assumes a constant velocity within each frame to obtain concurrent measurements, making it unsuitable for highly dynamic situations.
+Although CFJLAS also assumes constant velocity, it does not directly alter the original measurements, and the duration for constant velocity assumption is restricted to $N_a T_s < N_s T_s = T_f$, which mitigates the impact of acceleration compared to TCJLAS.